sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 # Naive Bayes

 Naive Bayes, in short, uses Bayes rule to find the most likely class for each document.
 In order to do this it makes a couple of strong assumptions that it is worth being aware of: the position of each word in a document doesn't matter (bag of words), and feature probabilities are independent given the class (conditional independence).
 Jurafsky and Manning have a great introduction to [Naive Bayes and sentiment analysis](https://www.youtube.com/watch?v=c3fnHA6yLeY&list=PL6397E4B26D00A269&index=24).
-Kevin Markham has [slides](https://github.com/justmarkham/pycon-2016-tutorial) and and accompanying [talk](https://www.youtube.com/watch?v=WHocRqT-KkU) that give an introduction to Naive Bayes in scikit-learn.
+Kevin Markham has [slides](https://github.com/justmarkham/pycon-2016-tutorial) and accompanying [talk](https://www.youtube.com/watch?v=WHocRqT-KkU) that give an introduction to Naive Bayes in scikit-learn.

 First, drop observations containg NaN in review or star rating.